0806: Release and promotion

 Three weeks preceding D-Crunch's debut, a silhouette of the nonet against a red background was published.
 Beginning on July 23, profile images of each group member were released for three consecutive days in batches of three: Hyunwook, Hyunho, and Hyunwoo; Hyunoh, O.V, and Minhyuk; and Chanyoung, Dylan, Jungseung.
 An audio teaser of the lead single "Palace" was unveiled on July 26.
 Four days later, a teaser photo of D-Crunch was released.
 On August 1, a performance highlight video of "Palace", choreographed by the group, was shared.
-Directed by Lee Gi-baek, the single's music video teaser followed on the subsequent day.
+The single's music video teaser, directed by Lee Gi-baek, followed on the subsequent day.

-0806 and the music video for "Palace" was simultaneously released on August 6.
+0806 and the music video for "Palace" were simultaneously released on August 6.
 The group held a showcase for 0806 at the Shinsegae Mesa Hall in the Jung District of Seoul.
 D-Crunch began promoting "Palace" the following day by performing it on SBS MTV's music chart show The Show.
 The group made follow-up performances on Mnet's M Countdown, Seoul Broadcasting System's (SBS) Inkigayo, MBC Music's Show Champion, and KBS2's Music Bank.
 A choreography video of "I Want" was released on August 20.
 D-Crunch also promoted the single by busking in Hongdae in September.
 Promotions for the record were completed after six weeks.

-Critical reception
+Critical reception and commercial performance

 The Korean Broadcasting System banned the track "I Want" from syndication on its network after deeming it "unfit for broadcast".
 The company determined that the lyrics violated article 46 of broadcasting review regulations for mentioning a "specific" product brand.

-Commercial performance

-On the chart dated August 5 – 11, 2018, 0806 debuted at number 46 on South Korea's national Gaon Album Chart.
-By the end of the month, it shifted 1,105 units domestically.
+On the chart dated August 5–11, 2018, 0806 debuted at number 46 on South Korea's national Circle Album Chart.
+The record charted for three weeks and shifted 1,105 units domestically by the end of the month.